BACKGROUND

 Still, stalking-type ambush predators (like lynx) can exert stronger effects on prey populations than more selective coursing-style predators (like wolves), and predation of healthy adult roe deer could reduce the population growth rate.
 Ultimately, the impact of lynx predation will vary between sites with differing roe deer densities and lynx numbers.
 Nonetheless, comparisons with Europe make it clear that roe deer densities are typically lower where lynx are present and have decreased where lynx have become re-established.
 Furthermore, it seems likely that should the lynx’s range come to overlap with that of muntjac (or other smaller deer), their densities would also be reduced.

-Reintroduced lynx would probably have a lower impact on red deer populations due to a general preference for hunting roe deer, even at lower densities, and the fact that the open hill habitats where many red deer populations occur are also not the type of habitats typically frequented by lynx.
-Based on body sizes and habitat use, the impacts on fallow and sika deer might be somewhat greater, and it has been suggested that Sika might be especially vulnerable to lynx predation, owing to their having evolved in the absence of any large felid predators throughout most of their native range.
+Reintroduced lynx would probably have a lower impact on red deer populations due to the lynx's preference for hunting roe deer, even at lower densities, and the fact that the open hill habitats where many red deer populations occur are also not the type of habitats typically frequented by lynx.
+Based on body sizes and habitat use, the impacts on fallow and sika deer might be somewhat greater, and it has been suggested that sika deer might be especially vulnerable to lynx predation, owing to their having evolved in the absence of any large felid predators throughout most of their native range.

 How else might lynx affect deer?

-Lynx would never be likely to kill as many deer as human hunters, but their predatory influence could be a useful addition to existing deer control efforts, and would also affect which deer might be killed, as well as where and when, meaning the lynx’s ecological impact might add up to more than just the sum total of deer killed.
+Lynx might never kill as many deer as human hunters, but their predatory influence could act in synergy with existing deer control efforts, helping to reduce deer numbers in any areas where lynx occurred.
+Lynx would also affect which deer might be killed, as well as where and when, meaning the lynx’s ecological impact might add up to more than just the sum total of deer killed, supporting the necrobiome through the seasons and boosting natural processes like nutrient cycling.

 On the other hand, roe deer may become more nocturnal when the background level of general human disturbance is high.
 This effect is most pronounced during the hunting season, with the influence of hunting greatest in less disturbed areas.
 However, this pattern varies in relation to lynx density.
 Indeed, in the presence of lynx, roe deer are relatively more diurnal.
 This alone could lead to some interesting changes in ecosystem functioning.
 For example, any shift towards more diurnal activity could decrease levels of tick infestation and, hence, reduce the dispersal of ticks and tick-borne diseases over the landscape.